 Through effective communication in languages other than their own, students become skilled analysts and observers of other societies and will be prepared to live in an interconnected world.
 Further, UNIS believes that achieving proficiency in a second and third language requires a top quality program supported by a comprehensive, developmentally appropriate written curriculum dispensed by highly qualified, trained and motivated native language teachers.

 To enhance the socio-linguistic and cultural component of language learning UNIS is particularly keen on developing curricular and extra-curricular activities that expose students to a wide range of cultural initiatives and events in the target language.

-In Manhattan, all students begin the study of either French or Spanish in Pre-kindergarten and another second language (Arabic, Chinese, German, Italian, Japanese or Russian) in Middle Three.
-At the Queens Campus, all students are initiated to French or Spanish in Junior A and then begin the other language in Middle Three.
-In Manhattan, both languages are usually studied until Tutorial Two (10th grade).
+All students begin the study of either French or Spanish in Pre-kindergarten and another second language (Arabic, Chinese, German, Italian, Japanese or Russian) in Middle Three.
+Both languages are usually studied until Tutorial Two (10th grade).
 In Tutorial Three students choose one language, in addition to English, as a requisite for the International Baccalaureate Diploma.
 For students particularly focused on languages the school provides the opportunity to continue both languages through Tutorial Four.

 Goals of the Second and Third Language Programs

 The goals of UNIS second and third language program are embedded in the strands or standards of the Junior A to Tutorial Four curriculum and are represented by five interconnected circles: communication, cultures, connections, comparisons, and communities.
 These goals are:

 - To develop communicative competence in languages other than English.

 - To gain knowledge and understanding of another culture on “its own terms.”